AndySmile/HtmlOutputter-Extension/README.md

 - configure your IDE/compiler that they know those two directories and you're ready to go

 ## Example
-Within "Code" folder, you gonna find an example how to add this new output extension to your existing CppUnit code.
+Within "Code" folder, there is an example how to add this new output extension to your existing CppUnit code.

 ## Change Log
 ### v1.2.0